the-turing-way/the-turing-way/book/content/outreach/04/Communicating_Effectively.md

 However, in some cases writing allows for more details to be transmitted than in short oral presentations -- for instance, press releases often have space for more details than a short oral interview, and so you will need to think about whether or not specific details are relevant given the amount of space involved.
 Therefore, you may need to revisit the questions above multiple times to ensure that the correct level of detail is given for a particular audience and the length of the document.

 As with oral communication, feedback and revision based on presenting to a member of the target audience is essential.
-Good writers go through multiple drafts and make extensive edits, and specific comments from the type of person that you are attemptint go reach can go a long way to ensuring that the right level of detail is provided and the motivating factors align with the interests and values of the audience.
+Good writers go through multiple drafts and make extensive edits, and specific comments from the type of person that you are attempting to reach can go a long way to ensuring that the right level of detail is provided and the motivating factors align with the interests and values of the audience.

 ## Visual Communication